XULIM/.config/README.md

 - conforms with the alacrity theme.

-Example sway-bar config that displays brightness, sound, datetime, and battery level.
+Example sway-bar config (in sway/scripts/swaybar.sh) that displays brightness, sound, datetime, and battery level.
-(for .config/sway/scripts/swaybar.sh, there are better ways to display these info but I am too lazy.)
+(there are better ways to display these info but I am too lazy.)
 ``` bash
 bt=$(acpi | grep -oe "[0-9][0-9]%') # battery percentage
 dt=$(date +'%Y-%m-%d %X') # date in YYYY-MM-DD HH:MM:SS